radical-cybertools/radical.pilot/docs/source/user_guide/01_unit_details.rst

 ------------

-In the next section (:ref:`chapter_user_guide_02`), we describe how to defferentiate between failed and successful units.
-The avid reader may already have an intuition on how that is done :)
+In the next section (:ref:`chapter_user_guide_02`), we describe how to differentiate between failed and successful units.
+The avid reader may already have an intuition on how that is done :-)